Yagisan/The-Bustling-Valley/README.md

 ![Mods_to_Disable_Image](https://raw.githubusercontent.com/Yagisan/The-Bustling-Valley/main/assets/images/Mods_to_Disable.png)

-**[SpriteMaster](https://www.nexusmods.com/stardewvalley/mods/4922)** is the mod that smooths out the graphics.
-It also provides a variety of performance boosts.
+**[Clear Glasses](https://www.nexusmods.com/stardewvalley/mods/21090)** is the mod that smooths out the graphics.
 Disable this mod for the classic Stardew Valley appearance.

 **[Eidee Easy Fishing](https://www.nexusmods.com/stardewvalley/mods/4806)** is the mod that enables easy fish catching.
 Disable this mod for the classic Stardew Valley fishing experience.